 Karory & Kio Nachi

-karory is an illustrator and game artist from the Mie Prefecture, also active in the dōjin circle KAROMIX.
+Karori is an illustrator and game artist from the Mie Prefecture, also active in the dōjin circle KAROMIX.
 Her main works include Dress na Boku ga Yangotonaki Katagata no Katei Kyoushi-sama na Ken (written by Nomura Mizuki, published by Famitsū Bunko on FB Online), Yūsha Rin no Densetsu (written by Kotohira Ryo, published by Fujimi Fantasia Bunko), Subarashiki Hibi ∼Furenzoku Sonzai∼ (published by KeroQ, artist) and Yume to Iro de Dekite Iru (published by feng, artist).

-Kio Nachi is an Ōsaka scriptwriter, writer and graphic designer as well as the artistic director at KOMEWORKS.
+Kio Nachi is an Ōsaka scriptwriter, writer and graphic designer from Osaka, as well as the artistic director at KOMEWORKS.
 He is also known as the Vtuber Hayama Mido.
-As a scenarist, he has worked on The Fruit of Grisaia (Gurizaia no Kajitsu), The Labyrinth of Grisaia (Gurizaia no Meikyū), The Eden of Grisaia (Gurizaia no Rakuen), AOKANA: Four Rhythm Across the Blue (Ao no Kanata no Fōrizumu) and CIRCLET PRINCESS, while he has worked as a writer on Bokutachi no Remake and as a graphic designer on Sunshine Sketch (Hidamari Sukecchi), Is the Order a Rabbit?
+As a scenarist, he has worked on The Fruit of Grisaia (Gurizaia no Kajitsu), The Labyrinth of Grisaia (Gurizaia no Meikyū), The Eden of Grisaia (Gurizaia no Rakuen), AOKANA: Four Rhythm Across the Blue (Ao no Kanata no Fōrizumu) and CIRCLET PRINCESS, while he has worked as a writer on Bokutachi no Remake and as a graphic designer on Hidamari Sketch (Hidamari Sukecchi), Is the Order a Rabbit?
 (Gochūmon wa Usagi desu ka?) and The Helpful Fox Senko-san (Sewa Yaki Kitsune no Senko-san).

 Marina Inoue was born on January 20th in Tokyo, Japan.
-She is a Japanese voice actress and singer who made her debut as Cossette d`Auvergne in the OVA of Le Portrait de Petit Cossette after she was chosen out of 2,000 people from the "Gonna be a star" auditions hosted by Sony Music Entertainment Japan.
+She is a Japanese voice actress and singer who made her debut as Cossette d'Auvergne in the OVA of Le Portrait de Petit Cossette after she was chosen out of 2,000 people from the "Gonna be a star" auditions hosted by Sony Music Entertainment Japan.